fraserjubb/fm-social-links-profile/README.md

 max-width: 24rem;
 ```

-2. Figured out how to use the `<picture>` element to improve accessability:
+2. Figured out how to use the `<picture>` element to improve accessibility:

 ```html
 <picture>